 At K/F, we believe that public relations campaigns are not one-size-fits-all and it’s vital to our clients’ success to integrate all aspects of PR, social media and online marketing.
 Have you found that incorporating SEO into your PR plans has been successful?
 What other actions have moved the needle for your business?
 Let us know in the comments section!

-Consumers are inundated with messages on and offline and consume hours of content each day across social, video, news, entertainment, eCommerce, ads, and more.
+The social media landscape is constantly changing with the whims of Big Tech.
+New platforms pop onto the scene and traditional outlets struggle to stay relevant as demographics shift and habits adjust.
 The online world is a treasure trove of information, but can also be cluttered, noisy and algorithm-driven, preventing important material from reaching its intended audience.
-The way consumers interact with and share content is also changing.
 The pendulum is swinging away from public posting to favoring more intimate social sharing, either one-on-one or with smaller community groups.

-Subtext was founded in 2019 to cut through the clutter of social media, din of email newsletters and distraction of online advertising, to help subscribers to connect with the personalities and subject matter they care most about in the same intimate way they would with friends or family: through text messaging.
-By creating a text chat experience, Subtext content creators and subscribers can forge deeper and more fruitful connections, and benefit from direct access to the insights and information they want to share with one another.
-Subtext is the fourth product from Alpha Group, the in-house tech and media incubator for Advance Local.
+Subtext, the fourth product from Alpha Group, the in-house tech and media incubator for Advance, was founded in 2019 to cut through the clutter of social media, din of email newsletters and distraction of online advertising.
+Subtext aims to help subscribers connect with the personalities and subject matter they care most about in the same intimate way they would with friends or family: through text messaging.
+By creating a text chat experience, Subtext content creators and subscribers can forge deeper and more fruitful connections with their audiences, and benefit from direct access to the insights and information they want to share with one another.
+With 98% of US adults using SMS, brands, media companies, athletes, musicians and creators using Subtext can reach every demographic, even those without internet access.